HPLC Method for Separation of Biopterin, Rhamnopterin and Neopterin on Primesep 100 Column

 HPLC Method for Separation of Biopterin, Rhamnopterin and Neopterin on Primesep 100 Column by SIELC Technologies

-2. Rhamnopterin is a derivative of biopterin, demonstrating remarkable properties in dietary studies.
+Rhamnopterin is a derivative of biopterin with the chemical formula C10H13N5O4.
+It demonstrating remarkable properties in dietary studies.
 Research has shown that when it is administered alongside certain carcinogens, rhamnopterin can decrease the occurrence of liver tumors in rats.
 Additionally, it serves as an internal standard for measuring biopterin and neopterin concentrations in rat plasma.
+You can find detailed UV spectra of Rhamnopterin and information about its various lambda maxima by visiting the following link

-3. Neopterin: This is a catabolic product of guanosine triphosphate (GTP), a molecule involved in energy transfer.
+Neopterin is a catabolic product of guanosine triphosphate (GTP) with the chemical formula C9H11N5O4.
+It is a molecule involved in energy transfer.
 It’s often used as a marker for immune system activation, particularly in response to certain diseases, including viral infections, autoimmune diseases, and cancer.
+It is indicative of a pro-inflammatory immune status, therefore it typically serves as a marker of the activation of the cellular immune system.
+You can find detailed UV spectra of Neopterin and information about its various lambda maxima by visiting the following link.

-These three pterins can be retained, separated and analyzed using a reverse-phase Primesep 100, 4.6 x 150 mm, 5 µm, 100 A column.
+Biopterin, Rhamnopterin, Neopterin can be retained, separated and analyzed using a reverse-phase Primesep 100 column.
 The mobile phase for this method consists of water, acetonitrile (MeCN), and ammonium formate, which serves as a buffer.
 This analytical method can be monitored using UV detection at 275 nm, an Evaporative Light Scattering Detector (ELSD), or any other evaporative detection method such as Charged Aerosol Detection (CAD) or Electrospray Ionization Mass Spectrometry (ESI-MS)

 LOD was determined for this combination of instrument, method, and analyte, and it can vary from one laboratory to another even when the same general type of analysis is being performed.